grange85/ahfow-www/collections/_posts/2004/2004-04-01-audio-galaxie-500-flowers-live.markdown

 - galaxie 500
 tags: []
 ---

-<p>This is the excellent version of Flowers that was released on the Melody Maker compilation CD "Gigantic 2" - recorded in Amsterdam.</p>
+This is the excellent version of Flowers that was released on the Melody Maker compilation CD "Gigantic 2" - recorded in Amsterdam.

 [Galaxie 500 - Flowers (live) (mp3)](http://www.box.net/shared/tph7q22htb)